dr-m/wg21/trans_mutex.md

 transactional memory when support is enabled during compilation time and detected during runtime.

+The `transactional_lock_guard` has been tested on GNU/Linux on POWER 8 (with runtime detection of the POWER v2.09 Hardware Trace Monitor) and on IA-32 and AMD64 (with runtime detection of Intel TSX-NI a.k.a.
+RTM).

+The `transactional_lock_guard` implementation has also been tested on Microsoft Windows, but only on a processor that does not support TSX-NI or RTM.

 # Future Work

 Because `condition_variable` only works with `mutex` and not necessarily